107.1 Organization Policy on IRB Composition and OHSR Staff Qualifications

 JHM IRBs shall also include a member who has an appointment on the Berman Institute of Bioethics.
 This member’s attendance is not necessary for the purposes of attaining a quorum for convened IRB meetings.

 The Institutional Official (IO) has the authority to appoint all members and alternate members of the JHM IRBs.
 The factors that the IO will consider for the IRB leadership appointments at the Chair and Co-Chair level include: academic status and record of leadership, clinical or research expertise, willingness to commit the time required, experience with IRB and human research protection issues, administrative abilities, and personal capacity to listen and guide multiple opinions expressed in a meeting format.
 The IO will also take into account member expertise with NIH Study Section review of scientific merit, statistical design expertise, and protocol development expertise.
-The IRB members with scientific expertise will be selected in consultation with the IRB Chairs, Division and Department leadership, and the Dean of the School of Medicine.
+The IRB members with scientific expertise will be selected in consultation with the IRB Chairs and may include input from Division and Department leadership and the Dean of the School of Medicine as appropriate.
 The IO will consider the range of scientific expertise required on the IRBs based upon the types of applications submitted.
-The non-scientific members will be selected based upon recommendations from current and former non-scientific IRB members.
+The non-scientific members will be selected based upon recommendations from current and former non-scientific IRB members or from the broader research community.
 Individuals responsible for business development – the raising of funds or the garnering of support for research on behalf of the Institution – may not serve as members of a JHM IRB or be involved in its daily operations.
+As part of the formal member appointment process, a copy of the resume or CV for the prospective member is provided to the IO for review to establish that the candidate has adequate professional experience.
+Additionally, each candidate has a meeting with the IO prior to formal appointment to determine their capacity and professional competence to serve as an IRB member in their designated role.

 Any IRB member who has a conflict of interest with a matter under IRB review must recuse him or herself from consideration of that issue.
 Conflict of interest shall be defined in accord with JHU policy and shall include for JHM IRB members: